takashi-ishio/NCDSearch/README.md

 The tool reports a result in a CSV format.
 For example, an execution with a query:

-        java -jar ncdsearch.jar -lang java -e "if (this.distance < another.distance) return true;"
+        java -jar ncdsearch.jar -lang java -e "if (this.distance > another.distance) return true;"

-would report in a line like this:
+would report a line like this:

-        path/to/src/ncdsearch/Fragment.java,51,2,51,52,0.05357142857142857
+        path/to/src/ncdsearch/Fragment.java,81,81,0.10714285714285714

-Each line represents a similar source code fragment detected by the tool.
+Each line of an output represents a similar source code fragment detected by the tool.
   * The first column is the file name including the code fragment.
-  * The second and third columns indicate the position of the first token (line number and char position in the line) of the fragment.
+  * The second and third columns indicate the lines of the first and last tokens of the fragment.
-  * The fourth and fifth columns are the position of the last token of the fragment.
+    * You may specify `-pos` option to extract char positions in the lines.
+In the case, it reports
   * The last column indicates the normalized compression distance between the query and the code fragment.
 Since it is a distance, more similar code fragments have smaller values.

+According to the report, you may find a similar line of code in a file.
+For example:

+        81:   if (this.distance < another.distance) return true;

 ### Programming Language